The Quntis ScreenLinear Pro is a good start if you’re keen to investigate the benefits of monitor lights.

 Yup, there are certainly loads of benefits that most people would appreciate.
-On the other hand, whether you’d actually enjoy any depends on the design and build of the light bar you’re getting?
+On the other hand, whether you’d actually enjoy any depends on the design and build of the light bar you’re using.
 After all, it’s not just a matter of whether a bar properly lights up, but also considerations such as ease of assembly, stability, and durability.

 As far as these areas are concerned, the Quntis ScreenLinear Pro Computer Monitor Light hits decent scores for all.
 One of the more affordable options in the market, there are some limitations in its design but if you’re new to the concept or clear on what you need most, I’ll say this could be a great buy.